A range of Egyptian dishes

 Aish Baladi (Egyptian Flatbread)

-I can’t suggest dips, without also recommending the incredible bread that we had to go with them.
+I can’t suggest dips, without also recommending the incredible Egyptian bread that we had to go with them.
 Now, I love bread and I ate a lot of bread on this trip.
 Za’atar was my favourite, as mentioned above, but nothing could beat the plain flatbread as the perfect companion for the delicious dips.
 It had an excellent texture and allowed you to fully appreciate all the flavours of the various dips.

 This is just a small selection of the Egyptian food you must try – there are loads more dishes that I didn’t have a chance to eat on this trip.
 Hopefully though, this has given you a good starting point and I hope you enjoy these dishes as much as I did!
+Are there any other Egyptian dishes you would recommend?
+Let me know!

 Similar Posts